bpkleer/einstieg-in-r/wbt/lb5/content/chapter1/subchapter4/_index.en.md

 ---
 menuTitle: "Scatterplots"
-title: "Scatteprlots"
+title: "Scatterplots"
 chapter: true
 pre: "1.4 "
 weight: 140
 ---

-### Kapitel 1.4
+### Chapter 1.4

 # Scatterplots

-In diesem Kapitel lernst du die Erstellung von Scatterplots in `ggplot` kennen.
-Du wiederholst die Schritte, die wir zuvor kennengelernt haben.
+In this chapter, you will learn how to create scatterplots in `ggplot`.
+You will review the steps we have learned before.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}